qmlbook/qmlbook/docs/networking/networking.rst

         }
     }

 This concludes the CRUD (create, read, update, delete) operations using a REST API.
 There are also other possibilities to generate a Web-Service API.
-One could be module based and each module would have an one endpoint.
+One could be module based and each module would have one endpoint.
 And the API could be defined using JSON RPC (http://www.jsonrpc.org/).
-Sure also XML based API are possible and but the JSON approach has great advantages as the parsing is build into the QML/JS as part of JavaScript.
+Sure also XML based API is possible and but the JSON approach has great advantages as the parsing is built into the QML/JS as part of JavaScript.

 Authentication using OAuth
 ==========================

 .. issues:: ch11

-OAuth is an open protocol to allow secure authorization in a simple and standard method from web, mobile and desktop applications.
-OAuth is used to authenticate a client against common web-services such as Google, Facebook and Twitter.
+OAuth is an open protocol to allow secure authorization in a simple and standard method from web, mobile, and desktop applications.
+OAuth is used to authenticate a client against common web-services such as Google, Facebook, and Twitter.

 .. note::

     For a custom web-service you could also use the standard HTTP authentication for example by using the ``XMLHttpRequest`` username and password in the get method (e.g. ``xhr.open(verb, url, true, username, password)``)

 OAuth is currently not part of a QML/JS API.
 So you would need to write some C++ code and export the authentication to QML/JS.
 Another issue would be the secure storage of the access token.